alvincjk/EMRI_Kludge_Suite/README.md

 - `example_traj.dat` contains inspiral trajectory data (t, p/M, e, iota, E, L_z, Q)
 - `example_info.txt` contains additional information such as signal-to-noise ratio and waveform timing

 NEW IN VERSION 0.1.1: The AAK implementation now uses a 10-point quartic polynomial fit, which provides high overlaps with the NK over longer durations [4].
-The time duration spanned by the fitting points may be specified by the new parameter T_fit (default value is two weeks).
+The time duration spanned by the fitting points may be specified by the new parameter T_fit (default value is 10 radiation-reaction time steps M^2/mu).

 NEW IN VERSION 0.1.2: A fast approximate calculation of the last stable orbit has been implemented for the AAK, allowing the waveform to automatically include plunge [4].
 The trajectory file is truncated at the last stable orbit, while a one-sided Planck-taper window is used to zero the waveform smoothly over 10 additional orbits.